Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Sulaimaniyah (ORSU)/Sulaimaniyah.md

 ## IFR Operations
 IFR clearances are issued by Sulaymaniyah **ADC**, ensuring appropriate routing.

-Aircraft flying IFR may either fly a SID that fly to either waypoint KIRKUK or ERBIL, **or** an omnidirectional departure to one of the following waypoints to join their flight-planned route:
+Aircraft flying IFR may either fly a SID that fly to either waypoint KIRKUK or ERBIL, **or** an omnidirectional departure.
-- TOMSI
-- BOXIX
-- SOBIL
-- MUTAG

-If an aircraft are flying an omnidirectional to one of these waypoints, the Sulmaniyah VOR (SUL) shall always be their first waypoint in the clearance.

 ### Standard Instrument Departures
 Sulaymaniyah makes use of SIDs that fly to either waypoint KIRKUK or ERBIL.